WVURAIL/dspira/_posts/2020-07-26-HornOperation_Calibration.md

    * After completing a calibration, the signal is in units of Kelvin (K).
 This sounds odd, but it is how radio astronomers quantify radio signals.
 (For most amateur applications, it is not necessary to get bogged down trying to understand why the units are Kelvin.)

-   * After completing a calibration, the baseline signal would theoretically be steady at approximately 10 K, which is the approximate temperature of empty space.
+   * After calibration, the baseline would ideally remain steady near 10 K. This approximates the cold sky's temperature.
 However, in reality, the base level after calibration will drift up and down.
-This is due to several factors, but it is mostly due to the LNA because its temperature will fluctuate some over the span of a viewing session.
+Several factors cause this drift.
+The main contributor is the LNA, whose temperature changes during an observing session.

    * The background level can actually go negative!
 No need to worry.
 Re-calibrating usually takes care of this and brings the base level back up to approximately 20 K. Also, the `y-min` value can be adjusted to negative values.

    * The value of the background level will not affect any peak positions or shapes.

-   * Even though the background level might not stay the same, the calibrated spectrum can still be used for quantitative analysis by offsetting the data so that the background level is zero.
+   * The calibrated spectrum remains useful for quantitative analysis despite baseline changes.
+Offset the data to bring the background level to zero.
 This is typically what is done when analyzing the area of the peaks.